npar234/Hadoop-MapReduce/README.md

 # Hadoop-MapReduce
-Example of Amazon Data Miner / Analyzer using Hadoop MapReduce
+Example of an Amazon Data Miner / Analyzer using Hadoop MapReduce